 What does "accessibility" mean to you?

 - Getting there easily.
 NHTI is centrally located in the state's capital city, a half-hour's drive from Manchester, Franklin/Tilton, Hillsboro/Henniker, or Northwood.
 Don't want to commute?
 We are also the only community college in New Hampshire offering on-campus housing.
 Directions and Map

 - Earn A Degree 100% Online.
-NHTI has five degree programs offered completely online!
-General Studies, Business Administration, Early Childhood Education, Hospitality & Tourism Management, and Criminal Justice.
+NHTI has six degrees offered completely online!
+Accounting, General Studies, Business Administration, Early Childhood Education, Hospitality & Tourism Management, and Criminal Justice.
 NHTI also offers two certificate programs offered completely online, Early Childhood Education and Early Childhood Education (Advanced).